demisto/content-docs/docs/integrations/yml-from-python-code-gen.md

 If `is_array` is not specified it is inferred from the `input_type` or defaults to `False`

 #### OutputArgument
-To explicitly add output arguments use the `OutputArgument` object like so:
+To explicitly add output arguments, use the `OutputArgument` object.

+For example:
 ```python
 metadata_collector = YMLMetadataCollector(integration_name="some_name")